flaneur2020/flaneur2020.github.io/content/posts/2020-01-12-note-about-graceful-shutdown.en.md

 title: "A Study about Graceful Shutdown"
 ---

-Graceful Shutdown is supposed to be a solved problem, especially for HTTP communication, where the details had already been handled properly by the application servers.
+Graceful Shutdown is supposed to be a solved problem, especially for HTTP transports, where the details had already been handled properly by the application servers.
 However, I never thought carefully about how to implement graceful shutdown in the context of long-lived TCP connections.
 Let me have a study about the details on it.

 ## Graceful Shutdown in gunicorn